Blue Heelers: episode guide

 Episode 12.19 (476)

-Tom must finally face the tragic events of one year ago when Barry Baxter escapes from jail.
-Baxter's reign of terror continues when he kidnaps Tom's grandchildren and threatens to bury them alive.
-He also sets up an armed siege at the Imperial Hotel, wanting to negotiate with Tom.
+Tom must finally face the tragic events of one year ago when Barry Baxter escapes from jail during his trial.
+Baxter's reign of terror continues as he returns to Mt Thomas and kidnaps Tom's grandchildren.
+A teenager's dare results in a fatal mauling at the Widgeree WIldlife Park and the escaped lion causes havoc in the region.
 Jonsey finally proposes to Susie but how will he react when he learns the truth?

-Guest Starring: Danny Adcock as Barry Baxter, Kate Mulvany as Anna Allcott, Nicholas Fleming as Sam Allcott, Holly Prior as Daisy Allcott, Jesse Spence as Lee Cruikshank, Ron Kamoen as Mal Croad, Ken Weaver as Florian Rhodes, Bernadette Schwerdt as Mrs Johnson, James Taylor as Bryce Dixon, Lidia Faranda as Elsie Templeton, Peter Morris as Newsreader, Mayumi Saigo as Japanese Tourist #1
+Guest Starring: Danny Adcock as Barry Baxter; Kate Mulvany as Anna Allcott, Jesse Spence as Lee Cruikshank, Nicholas Fleming as Sam Allcott, Ron Kamoen as Mal Croad, Holly Prior as Daisy Allcott, Ken Weaver as Florian Rhodes, Lidia Faranda as Elsie Templeton, Bernadette Schwerdt as Mrs Johnson, Peter Morris as Newsreader, James Taylor as Bryce Dixon, Mayumi Saigo as Japanese Tourist #1

 Showdown